-During the year ended December 31, 2018 and to date in 2019, the Company continued to improve the technology of the TR Series System and the production of its main by product, carbon black.
+During the three months ended March 31, 2019 and throughout 2018, the Company continued to improve the technology of the TR Series System and the production of its main by product, carbon black.
 EWI has made significant technology enhancements and progress towards commercial operations.